CDChamberlin/JSAdvanded/answers.md

 ## Question 5
 Since setTimeout is a global function, it lost the data attached.
 You have bind it or wrap it i9n a function call.
+Depending on how you create the clone, the original could change.
+Shallow clone and deep cloning prevent this, while saying carCopy = car will cause the overwrite of year to affect the original.